antibodyMX/communicado/README.md

 the domains and networks they send from so that mail administrators can easily block their emissions.

-The lists are updated as frequently as possibly (usually several times per day during the week) and can be downloaded from the github repository here:
+The lists are updated as frequently as possible (usually several times per day during the week) and can be downloaded from the github repository here:

 https://github.com/antibodyMX/communicado